Finding Neverland (musical): US national tour (2016-17)

+Planned London production

 In early 2016 it was announced that Finding Neverland would open in London in 2017, starring Alfie Boe as J.M.
 Barrie.
 The rest of the cast was not announced at the time.
 On 15 May 2016, Gary Barlow performed the song "Something About This Night" from the musical for the Queen's 90th birthday celebration, hosted by Ant & Dec.
 Guest starring was Katherine Jenkins and Dame Shirley Bassey.